What are the system requirements to install Trici?

 You can specify which screen to record in the settings.
 Currently, Trici can only record one screen.

 When viewing a recording in smart mode, the player plays at variable speeds, playing at much higher speeds, those portions of the session where the user was inactive.
 By default, the smart mode is switched on.

 When will Trici be available for Windows?

-A version that works on Windows is on the cards.
+A version that works on Windows is under development and expected to be available tentatively by November 5, 2021.
 Join the waitlist and select your OS as Windows to expedite development of that version.